-According to Dr. Fox, hyperhidrosis can have physical and psychological effects on your day-to-day life, “like if you’re shaking hands at work and your hands are sweating or you’re ruining your clothes.”
+According to Dr. Fox, hyperhidrosis can have physical and psychological effects on your day-to-day life, “like if you’re shaking hands at work when having sweaty palms which also. might be ruining your clothes.”
 People may become more anxious and self-conscious as a result.
 According to Dr. Pol-Rodriguez, patients with hyperhidrosis may struggle with psychological issues like depression, social isolation, and low self-esteem.

 As we’ve already said, your skin may potentially suffer as a result.
 According to Dr. Pol-Rodriguez, excessive perspiration on the skin can result in infections, skin breakdown, and skin irritation.

 It is important to make an appointment with your doctor to discuss your symptoms if you suspect you may have hyperhidrosis.
 Dr. Pol-Rodriguez advises that you consult a doctor if you have had excessive sweating for more than six months, if it interferes with your everyday activities, is widespread across broad portions of your body, or causes you to endure heavy night sweats.
 Another justification to visit the doctor is if your mental health is being harmed by your perspiring hands and feet.